Residential street snow removal

 Residential street clearing NOT in progress

-Parking is permitted on all residential streets in Sherwood Park.
+Parking is permitted on residential streets (priority 4) in Sherwood Park.

-Watch for Residential Street Snow Removal in progress posted in your neighbourhood.
+Watch for orange Residential Street Snow Removal signs posted in your neighbourhood.

 - Signs will include dates parking is not permitted.

 - It may take up to 10-12 days to remove the snow from all neighbourhoods in Sherwood Park.

 When the orange signs are posted in your neighbourhood, remove all vehicles from residential streets during the posted timeframe, or you will be towed and fined.
 During this time, parking is permitted on collector roads (190.9 KB) marked with "snow route when declared" signs.

 After a snowfall, County crews measure 26 locations throughout Sherwood Park to get an average depth of compacted snow.
 This measurement is used to determine when residential snow removal is required.
 Measurements are updated every two weeks, depending on snow accumulation.

 Follow along with our clearing progress

 The residential snow clearing map allows users to follow along with our snow clearing progress.

 Snow removal NOT currently in progress